-#1 – Switch To A Faster Host
+1. Switch To A Faster Host

-#2 – Pick a Lightweight and Faster WP Theme
+2. Pick a Lightweight and Faster WP Theme

-The best way to handle this issue is to pick a WordPress theme that is simple, lightweight and optimized for speed, as this would ensure that your website is functioning optimally at all times.
+The best way to handle this issue is to pick a WordPress theme that is simple, lightweight, and optimized for speed, as this would ensure that your website is functioning optimally at all times.

-#3 – Uninstall Unnecessary WordPress Plugins
+3. Uninstall Unnecessary WordPress Plugins

 One of the best things about WordPress is the availability of tonnes of useful plugins.
 However, having too many plugins unnecessary plugins on your site can decrease your site’s speed.

-Hence, it is important that you deactivate or uninstall plugins that are not in use, in order to optimize your database, which, in turn, will help boost your website speed.
-Furthermore, you can easily identify and remove plugins that are slowing down your website with the help of this amazing plugin – P3 (Plugin Performance Profiler).
+Hence, you must deactivate or uninstall plugins that are not in use to optimize your database, which, in turn, will help boost your website speed.
+Furthermore, you can quickly identify and remove plugins that are slowing down your website with the help of this fantastic plugin – P3 (Plugin Performance Profiler).

-#4 – Install an Effective WordPress Caching Plugin
+4. Install an Effective WordPress Caching Plugin

-#5 – Minify JS and CSS files
+5. Minify JS and CSS files

 For more technical optimization you should do to your website, check our Complete SEO Checklist.

-#6 – Use a Content Delivery Network (CDN)
+6. Use a Content Delivery Network (CDN)

-#7 – Optimize Your Site’s Images
+7. Optimize Your Site’s Images

-Large media files and unoptimized images are one of the biggest reasons for a sluggish website speed.
+Large media files and unoptimized images are some of the biggest reasons for a sluggish website speed.
 When uploading images or other media files to your site, you need to ensure that they are well-optimized, as this could greatly help reduce your site’s page load time.

-Also if we talk about images, you should optimize your images for Google Search.
+Also, if we talk about images, you should optimize your images for Google Search.